matlab-actions/setup-matlab/README.md

 ##### Linux
 If you are using a Linux runner, verify that the following software is installed on your runner:
 - Third-party packages required to run the `mpm` command — To view the list of `mpm` dependencies, refer to the Linux section of [Get MATLAB Package Manager](https://www.mathworks.com/help/install/ug/get-mpm-os-command-line.html).
 - All MATLAB dependencies — To view the list of MATLAB dependencies, go to the [MATLAB Dependencies](https://github.com/mathworks-ref-arch/container-images/tree/main/matlab-deps) repository on GitHub.
-Then, open the `<release>/<system>/base-dependencies.txt` file for your MATLAB version and your runner's operating system.
+Then, open the `<release>/<system>/base-dependencies.txt` file for your MATLAB release and your runner's operating system.

 ##### macOS
 If you are using a macOS runner with an Apple silicon processor, verify that Java&reg; Runtime Environment (JRE&trade;) is installed on your runner.
 For information about this requirement and to get a compatible JRE version, see [MATLAB on Apple Silicon Macs](https://www.mathworks.com/support/requirements/apple-silicon.html).

->**Tip:** One convenient way to include the required dependencies on a self-hosted runner is to specify the [MATLAB Dependencies Container Image on Docker&reg; Hub](https://hub.docker.com/r/mathworks/matlab-deps) in your workflow.
+>**Tip:** One convenient way to include the required dependencies on a self-hosted runner is to specify the [MATLAB Dependencies container image on Docker&reg; Hub](https://hub.docker.com/r/mathworks/matlab-deps) in your workflow.

 #### Licensing
 Product licensing for your workflow depends on your project visibility as well as the type of products to set up: